Sandy Springs DUI Lawyer - Sandy Springs DUI Attorney

 Our firm specializes in DUI charges in Sandy Springs and knows the ins and outs of the DUI system.
 Best of all, we are available 24/7 for a free consultation and will start advising you on your case immediately!
 In fact we only handle DUI Cases and are Georgia's premier DUI Defense practice.
 You can read our reviews on AVVO and Yahoo.An arrest for DUI in Sandy Springs does not mean you are guilty.

-You only have ten business days for your Sandy Springs DUI Lawyer to file an appeal of your drivers license suspension.
+You only have thirty business days for your Sandy Springs DUI Lawyer to file an appeal of your drivers license suspension.
 Otherwise, you are facing up to a year without your drivers license.
 Act now to prevent this automatic license suspension.
 Have your Sandy Springs DUI Attorney file for your ALS Hearing today.
 There is hope.
 Hire the top-rated Sandy Springs DUI Lawyers at our office.
 A DUI Lawyer in Sandy Springs GA can help you avoid a 12-month suspension of your drivers license.

 Sandy Springs Court Process for DUI Cases: